 Eclectus parrots are very active and need a spacious cage and plenty of out-of-cage time to interact with you.
 Be sure to buy the largest cage that your home and budget can afford — these birds can become restless and unhappy when confined.
 Playful by nature, an Eclectus parrot will need a multitude of toys designed to be chewed and destroyed, such as those made of soft wood.
 Be sure that your Eclectus gets plenty of attention and activity.
 Eclectus can keep themselves busy, but need you to offer the stimulating objects to give them “jobs” to do.

-Ecelctus parrots have a longer digestive tract than other bird species, and some aviculturists believe that because of this, they especially need a low-fat, high fiber diet that is not overly fortified with vitamins and minerals.
+Ecelctus parrots have a longer digestive tract than other bird species, and some aviculturists believe that because of this, they especially need a low-fat, high-fiber diet that is not overly fortified with vitamins and minerals.
 This can help avoid fatty tumors from developing, as well as to prevent vitamin and mineral toxicities.
 Eclectus parrots generally benefit from more fruit and vegetables (especially those higher in Vitamin A) in their diet, as well as pelleted food.
 Many Eclectus enthusiasts recommend feeding pellets that are free of artificial colors/dyes.
+Lafeber foods offer a variety of nutritious daily diets, including Nutri-Berries, Avi-Cakes, and Premium Daily Diet.

 Personality & Behavior